Class R – agriculture barn conversion to flexible commercial use

 At the end of April 2024 it was announced that the allowable floor space would be doubled to 1,000 square metres.
 This is in addition to the increased classes above.

-So if you need an office, gym, café, hotel or storage in the countryside, Class R might be an ideal permitted development option for you.
+So if you need an office, gym, cafรฉ, hotel or storage in the countryside, Class R might be an ideal permitted development option for you.
 But please see below regarding the real use class!

 However, just like “Class Q” certain criteria must be met:

-- The subject building needs to have been solely in agricultural use for the last 10 years or more (or when it was last in use).
+• The subject building needs to have been solely in agricultural use for the last 10 years or more (or when it was last in use).

-(It does have a date stamp 3rd July 2012, but as we now more than 10 beyond that date a rolling minimum 10 year period is now in effect) - The total cumulative floor area of the existing building(s) – within the planning unit – which have changed under Class R rights, must not exceed 1,000m². (increased space from 21st May 2024, was previously 500m² )
+• The total cumulative floor area of the existing building(s) – within the planning unit – which have changed under Class R rights, must not exceed 1,000mยฒ. (increased space from 21st May 2024, was previously 500mยฒ )

-- The building(s) must not be:
+• The building(s)ย must not be:

-- a listed building (or within the curtilage of a listed building)
+• a listed building (or within the curtilage of a listed building)

-- a scheduled monument (or part thereof)
+• a scheduled monument (or part thereof)

-- form part of a (or be located within) a safety hazard area
+• form part of a (or be located within) aย safety hazard area

-- form part of an explosives storage area
+• form part of an explosives storage area

-- The new B2 (general industrial) Use Class is restricted to the processing of raw goods, excluding livestock, which are produced on the site and are to be sold on the site, together with goods ancillary to the processing of those raw goods
+• The new B2 (general industrial) Use Class is restricted to the processing of raw goods, excluding livestock, which are produced on the site and are to be sold on the site, together with goods ancillary to the processing of those raw goods

-- Any external building works will require planning permission
+• Any external building works will require planning permission

 It can however be in a National Park, AONB, Conservation area etc. The building does not need to be redundant.